mitsujuk | kussikuashu | kpitni'sewet | they sew

 The act of threading a needle and stitching is important to many traditions in craft; these threads span generations, and are connections that the Mi’kmaq, Innu and Inuit of this province have distinct cultural relationships to. mitsujuk | kussikuashu | kpitni'sewet | they sew presents the work of Alex Antle, Vanessa Flowers, Flora May, and Melissa Tremblett -- four emerging artists with practices grounded in craft.
 The intimate works in this exhibition demonstrate how these women exercise their political and creative sovereignties by caring for their histories and kinships through radical acts of stitching.
 While braiding together reclaimed materials, Indigenous temporalities, and labour of their bodies, Antle, Flowers, May and Tremblett show us the nuances of craft specific to these lands.
 The artists in this exhibition acknowledge the enduring craft traditions of their ancestors and other Indigenous craftspeople throughout Ktaqamkuk, Nunatsiavut, NunatuKavut, and Nitassinan.

-This exhibition has been made possible through generous funding from Arts NL, the City of St. John's, the government of Canada, and the Craft Council of Newfoundland and Labrador.
+The 2019 iteration of the exhibition was made possible through funding from Arts NL, the City of St. John's, the government of Canada, and the Craft Council of Newfoundland and Labrador, and the 2020 iteration was funded by the Canada Council for the Arts.

 mitsujuk | kussikuashu | kpitni'sewet | they sew is the gathering of work by Alex Antle, Vanessa Flowers, Flora May, and Melissa Tremblett – four emerging artists with practices grounded in craft from what is now colonially known as Newfoundland and Labrador.
 In navigating the history of sewing specific to these lands, the intimate works in this exhibition demonstrate how these women exercise their political and creative sovereignties by caring for their histories and kinships through radical acts of stitching.
 The works embody intergenerational knowledges that have been shared and passed down through their families.